devinkr/js-data-types/readme.md

 We don't actually need to have a `debugger` line and StandardJS doesn't like it.

 Instead we can set breakpoints directly through the developer tools.

-Much more information on debugging with Chrome Dev Tools is available [here](https://developers.google.com/web/tools/chrome-devtools/javascript/).
+More information on debugging with Chrome Dev Tools is available [here](https://developers.google.com/web/tools/chrome-devtools/javascript/).

 You can also [debug using VS Code](https://code.visualstudio.com/docs/editor/debugging)!

 ## Syntax (10 minutes / 10:40)

 ### Semicolons
+- Semicolons can be put at the end of each line.
-- Wouldn't recommend using them, but if you do be consistent!
+- We don't recommend using them, but if you do be consistent!
 - The only catch with not using semicolons is that you can't start a line of code with `(`, `[`, or a backtick (`).
 - References:
     - [JavaScript Semicolon Insertion](http://inimino.org/~inimino/blog/javascript_semicolons)
     - [Are Semicolons Necessary in JavaScript](https://www.youtube.com/watch?v=gsfbh17Ax9I)
     - [An Open Letter to JavaScript Leaders Regarding Semicolons](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding)
-    - [Hacking Semicolons (by Evan You who wrote Vue.js)](http://slides.com/evanyou/semicolons#/) NPM, Bootstrap, Vue, and Lodash don't use semicolons!
+    - [Hacking Semicolons (by Evan You who wrote Vue.js)](http://slides.com/evanyou/semicolons#/)

 ### camelCase